multiversx/mx-paymaster-service/apps/api/docs/swagger.md

-## Welcome the the MultiversX Microservice API!
+## Welcome the the MultiversX Paymaster Relayer Service API!

 Here you can set your custom documentation in markdown format